crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

 which is typically not available on production linux OS builds, because it is considered to make the security on the system marginally weaker.
 You can enable remote JMX access to your development and QA areas, and connect directly to the JVMs using VisualVM, and this can be useful for debugging and observing the application behavior prior to releasing.
 Generally you should avoid opening remote JMX connections in production.

+## How to interpret a thread dump

+Follow up - How to read the stack and see where a thread has been in the code?

+Follow up - How can you identify a deadlock in your code, and what tool should you try first to show you if you have a deadlock?

+## Java thread dump tools

+Follow up - Review the best tools available for thread dump analysis, and which is recommended.